CircuitPhantom/Daemon-Assistant/README.md

 # Daemon Assistant
-Daemon Assistant is a terminal UI for running Ollama models with tools.
+Daemon Assistant is a terminal app for running Ollama models with tools.

 ## Usage